Multipole Semantic Attention: A Fast Approximation of Softmax Attention for Pretraining: Related Work

 \section{Related Work}

-We organize existing efficient attention methods into two broad categories, those which restrict attention to only occur within certain subsets of tokens but do so exactly, and those which aim to approximate attention globally.
-We fall into the latter category, and together with \citet{hooper2025_multipoleattention} are the only works using clustering therein.
+We organize existing efficient attention methods into two broad categories: those which restrict attention to subsets of tokens exactly, and those which approximate attention globally.
+We fall into the latter category, and together with \citet{hooper2025_multipoleattention} are the only works using semantic clustering therein.